Suhanii7/Suhanii7/README.md

 ![Suhani's GitHub Stats](https://github-readme-stats.vercel.app/api?username=your-github-username&show_icons=true&theme=radical)

+## 🧠 Projects & Research

+- **🔍 NLP-based Sentiment Analysis** – Developed a robust sentiment classifier using Transformer models.
+- **📸 Computer Vision for Road Safety** – Built a real-time pothole detection model.
+- **🗣️ Chatbot for Food Delivery** – Designed an AI-driven chatbot using Dialogflow & FastAPI.

 ## 🚀 Let's Collaborate

-I'm always open to collaborating on exciting projects and innovative ideas.
-If you have an interesting opportunity, feel free to reach out!
+I'm always excited to work on AI/ML-driven projects, research initiatives, and innovative applications.
+If you have an interesting idea, let's connect!

-💡 *"Code is like humor.
-When you have to explain it, it’s bad."*
+💡 *"AI is the new electricity.
+Let's innovate together!"*